tgbugs/docs.sparc.science/pages/dat_core/file_upload_dat_core.md

 {% include image.html file="dat_core_upload_modal.png" alt="file upload" %}

 Click 'Start Upload' to begin uploading the files.
 During the upload process, you can safely hide the popup window as files will continue to be uploaded in the background.
 Once files are uploaded to the platform, they will show up in the file browser.
+If you drag a folder into the upload window, all nested folders will also be uploaded and the folder hierarchy will be maintained on the platform.

 Depending on the file format, the platform will process the data to enable the data to be viewed in the browser based data viewer.
 Processing of the data can take a while and you will be notified when this has completed.